bitquest/bitquest/README.md

 $ cd setup_scripts
 $ ./ubuntu.sh
 ```
 Make sure you are in the setup_scripts directory before running the script.
+Otherwise, follow the rest of the instructions.

+### Manual Setup

 - Install gradle and redis